Shujero-Sports-Goup/ncl-league-platform/NUKTA_ANALYTICS_FEATURE.md

 # Analytics Feature Documentation

 ## Overview
-The NCL League Platform now includes comprehensive analytics for upcoming fixtures.
+The Nukta League Platform now includes comprehensive analytics for upcoming fixtures.
 When administrators click on any upcoming fixture in the standings manager, they get detailed performance analytics comparing both teams.

 ## Features